genius257/AutoIt-HTTP-Server/README.md

 - Support for multiple index files, a bit like apatche's DirectoryIndex
 - 403 status code if no index is found, instead of sending a stream of no file
 - Removed double newline at end of "_HTTP_SendData" it appended to any file and seemed to not be needed.
-- Added if statment with continue case in case the PHP path is not set or does not exist(when loading settings)
+- Added [If...Then](https://www.autoitscript.com/autoit3/docs/keywords/If.htm) statment with [ContinueCase](https://www.autoitscript.com/autoit3/docs/keywords/ContinueCase.htm) in case required PHP files is not present
+- Server URI does now support precent encoding

 Looking into: